dmjohnsson23/Ordain/README.md

 * Member access done via dot notation
 * If the contraint begins with an operator, the value to test is always the first operand
 * The value can also be referred to elsewhere as `@`

+***

+Everything after this point is from a previous draft and will be revised or removed.

 ## Encapsulation